OpenTranslationBible/open-bible/en-GB/05.Deuteronomy/md/deuteronomy-29.md

 The whole land will be a burning waste of salt and sulphur—nothing sown, nothing sprouting, no vegetation growing on it.
 It will be like the destruction of Sodom and Gomorrah, Admah and Zeboiim, which the Lord overthrew in fierce anger.

 ## Deuteronomy 29:24
-All the nations will ask: ‘Why has the Lord done this to this land?
-Why this great outburst of anger?’
+All the nations will inquire, ‘Why has the Lord done this to this land?
+Why this great intensity of anger?’

 ## Deuteronomy 29:25
 And the answer will be: ‘It is because this people abandoned the covenant of the Lord, the God of their ancestors, which He made with them when He brought them out of Egypt.